avro22/tutorials/README.md

     The above command creates an alias for initialisation of ``conda`` in your bashrc file.

-- Close the current terminal and reopen open one.
+- Close the current terminal and reopen one.

 - ``$ conda info``